Nightmare at 20,000 Feet

 "Nightmare at 20,000 Feet" is the third episode of the fifth season American television anthology series The Twilight Zone, based on the short story of the same name by Richard Matheson, first published in the short story anthology Alone by Night (1961).
-It originally aired on October 11, 1963 and is one of the most well-known and frequently referenced episodes of the series.
-The story follows a passenger on an airline flight who notices a hideous creature trying to sabotage the aircraft during flight.
+It originally aired on October 11, 1963, and is one of the most well-known and frequently referenced episodes of the series.
+The story follows a passenger on an airline flight, played by William Shatner, who notices a hideous creature trying to sabotage the aircraft during flight.

-In 2019, Keith Phipps of Vulture stated that the episode "doubles as such an effective shorthand for a fear of flying", making it endure in popular culture.
+In 2019, Keith Phipps of Vulture stated that the episode "doubles as... an effective shorthand for a fear of flying", making it endure in popular culture.
 This is the first of six episodes to be directed by Richard Donner.

 Opening narration

 Plot

-While traveling by airplane, Robert Wilson sees a gremlin on the wing.
-He tries to alert his wife Julia and the stewardess.
-Every time someone else looks out of the window, the gremlin hides itself, so Robert's claim seems crazy.
-Robert admits the oddness of the gremlin avoiding everyone else's sight, but not his.
+While traveling by airplane on a dark stormy night, Robert Wilson sees a gremlin on the wing outside his window.
+He tries to alert his wife Julia and the stewardess, but every time they look out the window, the gremlin hides, so Robert's claim seems crazy.
+Robert admits the oddness of his being the only one to see the gremlin.
 His credibility is further undermined by this being his first flight since suffering a nervous breakdown six months earlier, which also occurred on an aircraft.
-Robert realizes that his wife is starting to think he needs to go back to the sanitarium, but his more immediate concern is the gremlin tinkering with the wiring under one of the engine cowlings, which could cause the aircraft to crash.
+Robert realizes that his wife is starting to think he needs to go back to the sanitarium, but his more immediate concern is the gremlin tinkering with the engines, which could cause the aircraft to crash.

-In response to his repeated attempts to raise an alarm about the gremlin, the flight engineer comes out to evaluate the situation and the stewardess gives Robert a sedative to stop him from alarming other passengers.
-Robert pretends to down it with water, but does not swallow and secretly spits it out.
-He then steals a sleeping police officer's revolver, straps himself in to avoid being blown out of the aircraft, and opens the emergency exit door in an attempt to eliminate the gremlin as he shoots it.
+In response to his repeated attempts to raise an alarm, the flight engineer comes out to evaluate the situation and the stewardess gives Robert a sedative, which he pretends to take but spits out.
+Robert then takes a sleeping police officer's revolver, straps himself in, and opens an emergency exit window by which he is sitting.
+Fighting against the wind and rain, he shoots repeatedly at the gremlin, who is struck and falls off the wing.

-Once the airplane has landed, everyone believes that Robert has gone insane.
-In a straitjacket as he is whisked away on a gurney, Robert tells his wife that he is alone in his knowledge of what really happened during the flight.
-The final scene reveals conspicuous damage to the exterior of one of the aircraft's engines which will confirm to people that Robert was right all along.
+Once the airplane has landed, Robert is whisked away on a gurney and in a straitjacket.
+He tells his wife that only he really knows what happened during the flight.
+In the final scene, the camera cranes up and tracks back to reveal damage to one of the aircraft's engines, as yet unnoticed by anyone.